Hunter-Qosmit/Project_Zulu/README.md

 # Project Zulu
-This will be a public Repo where I will be performing some POC flows, including but not limited to IaC, AI implementations, and dummy backends.
+This will be a public Repo where I will be performing some POC ideas, including but not limited to IaC, AI implementations, and dummy backends.